hola/player/jw_player.md

         // title: video title
         // pluign: full url of the subtitles plugin
         // container: the html element were to put the player
-        // save_bandwidth: set to use hola peer network to save bandwidth window.hola_load_player({
+        // cdn: set to use hola peer network to save bandwidth window.hola_load_player({
             v: config.file,
             sources: config.sources,